0xSero/partisia-docs/docs/node-operations/node-health-and-maintenance.md

 ````

 This command allows you to add a rule for a scheduled event.
 You will be asked to choose your preferred text editor to
-edit the cron rule.
-If you have not already chosen a preference.
+edit the cron rule, if you have not already chosen a preference.

 Paste and add the rule to the scheduler.
 Make sure to have no "#" in front of the rule: